All-terrain vehicle trip along the Cofete coastline. Fuerteventura.

 Adventure parks and Tyrolean traverse

-Adventure parks are enclosed areas in the countryside where you can pursue a wide range of activities such as Tyrolean traverse, snowshoeing excursions, archery, orienteering, climbing, fixed rope parks, etc. They are ideal places for a day of adventure activities in the open air.
+Adventure parks are enclosed areas in the countryside where you can pursue a wide range of activities such as ziplines, snowshoeing, archery, orienteering, climbing, airsoft, fixed rope parks, etc. They are ideal places for a day of adventure activities in the open air.
 Moreover, a lot them have specially designed programmes for young children.
 Indeed, there is even a Spanish Adventure Park Association.
 You can check out the already certified centres in Andalusia, Aragon, Asturias, Castile-Leon, Catalonia, the Balearic Islands, Extremadura, La Rioja and Madrid.
-Just click on this web link to check them out.
+Consult the website for more information.
 Website in Spanish only

 If adventure involves venturing into rugged countryside difficult to access or exploring vast expanses of territory, what better way to do so than in a 4x4?
 There are organised routes all over the country on duly authorised tracks, not to mention a network of cattle routes.
-Among landscapes you can visit by 4x4 is the semi-desert of Bardenas Reales Nature Reserve in Navarre, or the plains of the Delta del Ebro Nature Reserve (Catalonia).
+Other interesting landscapes you can visit in a 4x4 include the semi-desert of Bardenas Reales Natural Park in Navarre, or the flatlands of Delta del Ebro Natural Park (Catalonia).

 Nature from the hot-air balloon

-You can take in the marvels of Spain's natural beauty from the air.
+You can take in the marvels of Spain’s natural beauty from the air.
 Among the several options available, hot-air ballooning is one of the best.
 Enjoy a noiseless, hassle-free flight with the air as your guide.
 If feeling like a bird is for you, there are a hot-air balloon flights to choose from practically all around the country.
-April to October is the ideal time of year to select from the options available in Castile-Leon, where you can fly over places such as the Palentina Mountain, the Sierra de Francia Mountains, the Sabinar de Calatañazor Nature Reserve or the Arribes del Duero Nature Reserve, to name but a few.
-You can get more information on the website of the Castile-León Natural Heritage Foundation.
-There are numerous options open to you in Catalonia to see the Pyrenees from the air, not to mention the volcanic landscape of the Olot Valley in the La Garrotxa, which has the biggest concentration of volcanoes on the Iberian Peninsula.
+There is plenty to choose from in Castilla y León from April to October, when you can fly over areas like Montaña Palentina, Sierra de Francia, Sabinar de Calatañazor, and Arribes del Duero, to name just a few.
+You can get more information on the website of the Castilla y León Natural Heritage Foundation.
+There are plenty of options in Catalonia, such as seeing the Pyrenees from the air, or the volcanic landscape of the Olot Valley in La Garrotxa, an area with an extraordinary concentration of extinct volcanoes.
 Or why not take in the extensive La Rioja vineyard landscape from the air, from which you can also make out the Pyrenees in the distance.
-You can get more information from the website of the La Rioja Tourist Board.
-Perhaps you might like to fly over the olive groves in Andalusia and Toledo (Castile-La Mancha)?
+You can get more information from the official tourist office website of La Rioja.
+Or you might like to fly over olive groves in Andalusia and Toledo (Castilla-La Mancha).
 If seascapes are more to your liking, there is a wide range of options to choose from, such as those on Costa Brava, Majorca, the Basque Country or the Region of Valencia.
 By the way, bear in mind that the best time to start a hot-air balloon flight is first thing in the morning.
 After the thrill, most of these companies organise a light snack to celebrate your inaugural flight.